The other day in the mail, well, I guess it was the mail doesn't matter.

 The prospect of paying them back before you can start to acquire your own personal wealth is so far down the road in the future you can't see it.

-There isn't any legitimate reason for optimism unless you're a hedge funder or somebody with connections on Wall Street, where the Federal Reserve has been printing and pumping money for you.
+There isn't any legitimate reason for optimism unless you're a hedge funder or somebody with connections on Wall Street where the Federal Reserve has been printing and pumping money for you.

-But it it's bad.
+But it's bad.

-Remember all these people they would parade in front of us and tell us that they're one paycheck away, or no, sorry, they're one disease away from bankruptcy, their one trip to the emergency room away from bankruptcy.
+Remember all these people they would parade in front of us and tell us that they're one paycheck away, or no, sorry, they're one disease away from bankruptcy.

 Remember all that?

-And they have convinced people everything.
+And they have convinced people.

-And the Democrats glommed onto that, made it a quasi constitutional moral constitutional right.
+And the Democrats glommed onto that, made it a quasi-constitutional, moral, constitutional right.

-And they created in the minds of people this entitlement, and then the way they manage the health care system anyway, caused prices to skyrocket way out of proportion with people's ability to pay, so that they only hope anybody had for catastrophic injury was health insurance.
+And then the way they managed the healthcare system anyway caused prices to skyrocket way out of proportion with people's ability to pay.

 You know how it all fell out.